What to Do in a Plumbing Emergency: The Ultimate Troubleshooting Guide

 First, let’s get an understanding of where most emergency plumbing problems come from.

-• On the drainage side (the wastewater leaving the house), the pull of gravity may not be enough to draw wastewater through drains that are clogged by debris.
-A greater force, usually a plunger or auger, needs to be applied to clear the blockage.
+- On the drainage side (the wastewater leaving the house), the pull of gravity may not be enough to draw wastewater through drains that are clogged by debris.
+More so a greater force, usually a plunger or auger, needs to be applied to clear the blockage.

 Even a slow leak can waste about 15 gallons of water per day, enough for a comfortable bath.
 Left unchecked, an annoying drip will become a steady stream that leads to a highly visible and expensive plumbing and water damage emergency.